DrpChallenge/main/README.md

 The goal for contribution in this competition is to minimize [cost](#cost) without collision happens.
 You can test your developed (``policy/policy.py``) by loading it in ``policy_tester.py``.
 > [!NOTE]
 > Since drp is a gym-standard environment, you can develop it as an usual gym-standard environment without relying on ``policy_tester.py`` we provided.
+There is an [example code](example/policy.py) by using [pfrl](https://github.com/pfnet/pfrl).

 <a id="evaluation"></a>